stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 section below).

-The intent of other data structures is mandated by the relevant Dynamo0.3 API rules described in sections below.
+The intent of other data structures is mandated by the relevant LFRic API rules described in sections below.

 .. _dynamo0.3-kernel: